-Policy Targets Monitoring details Policy E1: Landscape landscapes.
-Use of Policy E1 in refusing planning applications to be monitored and trends reported in the authority monitoring report.
-Policy E2: Historic environment assets.
-Use of Policy E2 in refusing planning applications to be monitored and trends reported in the authority monitoring report.
-Policy E3: Renewable energy proposals appropriately sited.
-Monitoring of planning applications for renewable energy uses to be reported in the authority monitoring report.
-1 ' ' Planning applications to be monitored and reported in the authority monitoring report.
-Planning applications to be monitored and reported in the authority monitoring report.
-Policy E6: Coastal change management areas areas.
-Use of Policy E6 in refusing planning applications to be monitored and trends reported in the authority monitoring report.
-Policy E7: Conservation of protected sites protected sites.
-Use of Policy E7 in refusing planning applications to be monitored and trends reported in the authority monitoring report.
-Policy E8: Dorset heathlands related development within 400m of protected heathlands.
-Appropriate mitigation provided for development within 5km of protected heathlands.
-Progress on delivery of mitigation reported annually in the CIL and Section 106 monitoring report.
-Access monitoring and visitor data, along with any data on habitat conditions will be reported in the authority monitoring report.
-Policy E9: Poole Harbour · · Progress on delivery of mitigation reported annually in the CIL and Section 106 monitoring report.
+Policy Targets Monitoring details Policy E1: Conserve and enhance Use of Policy E1 in refusing planning Landscape , , applications to be monitored and landscapes. trends reported in the authority monitoring report.
+Policy E2: Historic Conserve and enhance heritage Use of Policy E2 in refusing planning environment assets. applications to be monitored and trends reported in the authority monitoring report.
+Policy E3: Monitoring of planning applications Renewable energy proposals appropriately sited. for renewable energy uses to be reported in the authority monitoring report.
+Policy E4: No planning applications Planning applications to be monitored 1 1 ' ' and reported in the authority of Environment Agency on monitoring report. flooding grounds.
+Policy E5: No planning applications Planning applications to be monitored ļ · · and reported in the authority , of Lead Local Flood Authority. monitoring report.
+1 • Use of Policy E6 in refusing planning change management coastal change management applications to be monitored and areas areas. trends reported in the authority monitoring report.
+Policy E7: No development allowed that Use of Policy E7 in refusing planning leads to adverse impact on applications to be monitored and protected sites protected sites. trends reported in the authority monitoring report.
+Policy E8: Dorset No residential, tourist Progress on delivery of mitigation accommodation or equestrian reported annually in the CIL and related development within 400m Section 106 monitoring report.
+Access